 In 1995, under the direction of Terry Mason, Director of Children’s House and the Children’s House board, the Orcas Island Family Resource Center (OIFRC) was established to respond to ongoing needs among the families served by all the preschools.
 The desire was to increase parenting skills and supports to improve the outcomes for our young families.

-Initially, OIFRC was housed upstairs in the Children’s House building, and later it moved to the building that is now the Children’s House administration and toddler center.
+Initially, OIFRC was housed upstairs in the Children’s House building.
+Later it moved to the building that is now the Children’s House administration and toddler center.
 This structure was built using a Community Development Block Grant that Terry Mason secured.

 OIFRC was the first Resource Center in the County, and it administered the following programs: